wolv45/carbone/README.md

-This is a fork of the carbone module.
+This is a fork of the carbone module (version 3.5.6).
 Added support for images, improved work with tables, formulas, graphs.

 <details>
   <summary>